Snakes explained: Correcting misinformation about Australian snakes

 _________________________________________________________________

-If you see a snake in the wild, remember that they are native wildlife and belong there.
-Keep your distance and admire from afar.
-Do not approach the snake as you may provoke a defensive reaction.
+If you spot a snake in the wild, remember that it is part of the natural environment.
+Keep your distance and observe from afar.
+Do not approach the snake, as this may provoke a defensive reaction.

-If this is the first time you have encountered it, more often than not, the snake is just passing through in search of food, water, or a mate.
-If it stays on your property and you want it removed, then call your local snake catcher.
-In this case, being prepared will help towards a successful outcome.
-Have your local snake catchers number saved in your mobile phone and call them from it while keeping an eye on the snake until he or she arrives.
+In most cases, snakes are just passing through in search of food, water, or a mate.
+If the snake stays on your property and you want it removed, contact a local snake catcher.
+Save their contact details in your phone for quick access, and call them while keeping an eye on the snake.

-If the snake is in your house, try to contain the snake to the room it is in by closing internal doors and rolling up a towel and placing it along the bottom of the door.
-Never try and remove a snake without the appropriate permit, training and experience.
+If the snake is inside your house, try to contain it in one room by closing internal doors and rolling up a towel to block the bottom of the door.
+Never attempt to remove the snake yourself unless you have the proper training and permits.

 _________________________________________________________________

-When people recount experiences of being 'chased', most people wrongfully believe the snake intends to catch and bite them.
+When people recount experiences of being 'chased', many mistakenly believe the snake is trying to catch and bite them.
 Please see the Offensive Advancing section to better understand this behavior.

 _________________________________________________________________